11 Ways to Reduce Cortisol Levels Naturally:

 These contain natural fibre which means their energy is released in a more balanced way.
 Combine your vegetables with some good-quality protein like oily fish or chicken.

-It’s also a good idea to avoid coffee and alcohol which also disrupt blood sugar levels.
+It’s also a good idea to avoid coffee and alcohol which can disrupt blood sugar levels.

 One study found that even after just one occasion when sleep time was altered - participants had their bedtime changed to 3pm - cortisol levels became elevated.
 If you’ve ever taken a long-haul flight, you’ll have experienced the effects of this.